In This Article

 Taking a high-end QB early in drafts has benefits.

 Having an elite weekly starter means you don't need to draft a backup.
-That saves a roster spot to be spent on a sleeper RB or WR late in the draft.
+That saves a roster spot to spend on a sleeper RB or WR late in the draft.

-High-end QBs also bring potential for QB1 overall weeks.
-Players such as Josh Allen, Jalen Hurts, and Patrick Mahomes are always a threat to go nuclear.
+High-end QBs also bring potential for QB1-overall weeks.
+Players such as Lamar Jackson, Jayden Daniels, and Josh Allen are always a threat to go nuclear.

 That said, drafting a QB in the second or third round costs value at other positions.